michael-e/email_newsletter_manager/readme.md

 - allow to define recipient groups based on sections in Symphony (with a datasource-like editor)
 - allow to define senders
 - add an Email Newsletter Manager field to sections (which in itself allows to choose which recipient groups and senders should be available for this special newsletter)
+- send HTML and/or plain text emails (defined in the Email Template Manager extension)
 - upon sending:
+	- use a stable background process
+	- give feedback in the publish panel (and in the entry overview table)
 	- use templates defined in the ETM to render the email content
 	- copy the recipients to a database table based on the definitions (section, filters, fields) of the recipients groups
 	- read and process these recipients using pagination